mclevey/CV/cv_mclevey.md

 1. HM Collins, R Evans, M Innes, W Mason-Wilkes, E Kennedy, and J McLevey (Collins as lead author with others listed alphabetically). *The Face to Face Principle and the Internet: Science, Trust, Truth and Democracy*.
 Revised manuscript (368 pages) under review at MIT Press.

 ## Peer Reviewed Journal Articles

+\ind Kathryn S. Plaisance, *Janet Michaud*, and **John McLevey**.
+Forthcoming.
+"Pathways of Influence: Understanding the Impacts of Philosophy of Science in Scientific Domains."  *Synthese*.

 \ind Mark Stoddart, **John McLevey**, Vanessa Schweizer, and Catherine Wong.
 Forthcoming.
 "Climate Change and Energy Futures: Theoretical Frameworks, Epistemological Issues, and Methodological Perspectives."
 Introduction to an edited special issue of *Society & Natural Resources.*